olcf/olcf-user-docs/systems/summit_user_guide.rst

 jsrun explicit resource file (ERF) output format error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-jsrun's option to create an explicit resource file (--erf\_output) will incorrectly create a file with one line per rank.
-When reading the file in with (--erf\_input) you will see warnings for overlapping resource sets.
+jsrun's option to create an explicit resource file (``--erf_output``) will incorrectly create a file with one line per rank.
+When reading the file in with (``--erf_input``) you will see warnings for overlapping resource sets.
 This issue has been reported.
-The work around is to manually update the created erf file to contain a single line per resource set with multiple ranks per line.
+The workaround is to manually update the created ERF file to contain a single line per resource set with multiple ranks per line.

 jsrun explicit resource file (ERF) allocates incorrect resources